The culture we have at thedigitalfellow comes out of frustration and anger.

-With my first 10 employees/consultants, I instilled the culture I want for this company and suffocated anyone who didn’t fit in.
+With my first 10 employees/consultants, I instilled the culture I want for this company and let go of everyone who didn’t fit in.

-So no matter how good someone is at his or her job or if they bring in the most sales; if they are toxic and creating issues as a result of their ego, they are out.
+So no matter how good someone is at his or her job or if they bring in the most sales, if they are toxic and create issues because of their ego, they are out.

-I can do all this as in my mind, I’m the CEO/Founder and the head of HR.
+I can do all this because I’m the CEO/Founder and the head of HR.